rhysmoggs/ms4-morgan-and-co/README.md

 - All product information presented, which includes product price, rating, category, room, special, sku, description.
 - [Quantity selector](#quantity-selector) to choose how many items to add to the Shopping Bag.
 - Current product rating, that automatically updates whenever a user or admin adds/edits/removes a review with rating.
-- If the admin/store owneris signed in, the 'Edit Product' button appears besides the product detail information and forwards the admin/store owner to the 'Edit Product' (/edit/product_id/) page.
+- If the admin/store owner is signed in, the 'Edit Product' button appears beside the product detail information and forwards the admin/store owner to the 'Edit Product' (/edit/product_id/) page.
-- If the admin/store owner is signed in, the 'Remove Product' button appears besides the product detail information and once clicked allows the admin/store owner to remove the product from the website.
+- If the admin/store owner is signed in, the 'Remove Product' button appears beside the product detail information and once clicked allows the admin/store owner to remove the product from the website.
 Before doing so, the admin/store owner is met with a modal that asks for confirmation on whether they want to delete that product or not.
-Admin/store owner must click 'Remove Product' again to confirm this (which will then remove the product from the website and the database), otherwise they can cancel by clicking the 'Cancel' button or by just clicking off screen or pressing ESC on the keyboard and return to the product detail page, with no change taken place and the product remaining on the website.
+Admin/store owner must click 'Remove Product' again to confirm this (which will then remove the product from the website and the database), otherwise, they can cancel by clicking the 'Cancel' button or by just clicking off screen or pressing ESC on the keyboard and return to the product detail page, with no change taken place and the product remaining on the website.
 - The 'Edit Product' and 'Remove Product' are both hidden if not the admin/store owner.
 - The 'Keep Shopping' button will return the user back to the main products page when clicked.
 - The 'Add to Bag' will add that product to the users shopping bag when clicked.

-Wishlist section
+Wishlist section.
 - The feature and button are only available to see for users that are signed in
 - 'Add to Wishlist' button will add that current product to the users Wishlist.
 User will be informed of this and the button will then disappear and a text to notify that the product is already in their Wishlist will replace it.
 A link to the Wishlist will also be present.

-Review section
+Review section.
 - Product Reviews title showing the current number of reviews listed for that product.
-- Product Reviews listed from most recently newest review first.
+- Product Reviews listed from most recently reviewed first.
 - Reviews to show review authour, review text, rating and date.
 - A review form to appear next to the list of reviews - or hidden if user has already left a review for that product, with a message thanking them for their review.

 <img src="docs/screenshots/add-review.png">

-- If the review was submitted by the current user, the 'Edit Review' button appears besides that review.
+- If the review was submitted by the current user, the 'Edit Review' button appears beside that review.
 Button click forwards the user to the 'Edit Review' (/edit/review_id/) page.
-- If the review was submitted by the current user, the 'Remove Review' button appears besides that review and allows the user to delete their review when clicked.
+- If the review was submitted by the current user, the 'Remove Review' button appears beside that review and allows the user to delete their review when clicked.
 The user is met with a modal that asks for confirmation on whether they want to delete that review or not.
-User must click 'Remove Review' again to confirm this (which will then remove the review from the website and the database), otherwise they can cancel by clicking the 'Cancel' button or by just clicking off screen or pressing ESC on the keyboard and the review will remain on the product detail page.
+User must click 'Remove Review' again to confirm this (which will then remove the review from the website and the database), otherwise, they can cancel by clicking the 'Cancel' button or by just clicking off-screen or pressing ESC on the keyboard and the review will remain on the product detail page.
 - The 'Edit Review' and 'Remove Review' buttons are hidden for all users who are not signed-in to the website.
-The buttons are always visisble to admin.
+The buttons are always visible to admin.
 They are limited to the registered user if they are signed in and had submitted that review.
 - If user is not signed in, they will see a message asking them to Sign In (linked the Sign In page when clicked) to leave a review.

 ### - Edit Review

 <img src="docs/screenshots/edit-review.png">

-The Edit Review page is where the user is direct to after clicking on the 'Edit Review' button on a product detail page.
+The Edit Review page is where the user is directed to after clicking on the 'Edit Review' button on a product detail page.
 Users must be registered to access this page.
 Admin has total control on editing all website reviews.
 Registered users can only edit their own reviews.
 The features include:
 - Page title at top of page.
 - Alert! toast informing user that they are editing the review for a specific product.
 - 'Product Review' input with current user review text populating the text area.